BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 ---
 layout: post
-title:  "A Case for Systems Theory in Computer Science Education"
+title:  "A Case for Systems Theory in CS Education"
 tags:
   - Opinion
   - Education